 Get answers to common questions about pharmacies and prescription drugs for PHIP members.

 Providence Medicare Advantage Plans uses a List of Covered Drugs (formulary or “Drug List”).
 The Drug List includes Part D prescription drugs that are covered by Providence Medicare Advantage Plans.
 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-You will get a copy of the most current formulary.
+You may get a copy of the most current formulary.

 Yes, Providence Medicare Advantage Plans may make certain changes to our formulary during the year.
 Most changes in the formulary happen at the beginning of each year (January 1).
 However, during the year there may also be changes.
 For example, the plan might: